rasterio/rasterio/_sources/quickstart.txt

     ...                             crs='+proj=latlong', transform=transform)

-Values for the `height`, `width`, and `dtype` keyword arguments are taken directly from properties of the grid, ``Z``.
+Values for the `height`, `width`, and `dtype` keyword arguments are taken directly from attributes of the 2-D array, ``Z``.
 Not all raster formats can support the 64-bit float values in ``Z``, but the GeoTIFF format can.

 Saving raster data
 ------------------